-To even begin to fathom how many Eskimo words there may be for snow, one must define what is meant by Eskimo—a term sometimes regarded as offensive when applied to people of certain ethnicities.
-Linguistically speaking, the word Eskimo properly refers to two language groups: Yup’ik (which consists of five distinct languages) and Inuit.
-Although Inuit is technically a language, it’s also a dialect continuum, meaning that dialects spoken in neighboring areas are mutually intelligible, while dialects whose speakers are separated by great distances are not.
-Meanwhile, some people use Inuit to refer to the people themselves while reserving the term Inuktitut for the language they speak, but this is not entirely accurate either.
-Depending on how you count, there are four or five major Inuit dialect groups, not all of which use the term Inuktitut to refer to their own language.
-And by the time you count all the individual dialects and the variety of names they use…well, you have almost as many names as you do people—the total number of people who speak any Eskimo language is less than 80,000.
+To even begin to fathom how many Eskimo words there may be for snow, one must define what is meant by Eskimo—a term often regarded as offensive when applied to members of certain ethnicities.
+(Some people, in an attempt to avoid saying the “E” word, substitute the name Inuit, but that term properly refers to only a subset of the people previously referred to as “Eskimo.”)
+Linguistically speaking, however, the word Eskimo properly refers to two language groups within the Eskimo-Aleut language family: Yupik (which consists of five distinct languages) and Inuit-Inupiaq, a dialect continuum—meaning that dialects spoken in neighboring areas are mutually intelligible, while dialects whose speakers are separated by great distances are not.
+Depending on how you count, there are four or five major Inuit-Inupiaq dialect groups, of which the one best known to outsiders is probably Inuktitut.
+By the time you count all the individual dialects and the variety of names they use…well, you have almost as many names as you do people—the total number of people who speak any Eskimo language is less than 80,000.
 In any case, my point is that saying there are many “Eskimo” words for snow is sort of like saying there are many “European” words for love: trivially true but irrelevant.

 So let’s suppose we narrow the question down to just one particular dialect of one Eskimo language.
 Surely there must be one of them with lots of words for snow, right?
 Well, maybe.
 Eskimo languages are notoriously complex, and it takes someone with serious training and experience to be able to tease apart which utterances even count as distinct words.
 Consider that the English words snowflake and snowfall, although they appear as separate entries in the dictionary, are really just compounds based on a single root word for an underlying concept.
 Eskimo languages make it much harder to spot derivatives like these, and once you do find them, you’re back to making an arbitrary decision as to whether they should appear as separate entries in your snow dictionary.